akanainc/automation/README.md

 * `--product` Which products containers should be deleted, defaults to 'PM'.
 Valid values are: 'PM', 'CM', 'ND'
 * `--version` Version of the containers.
 Required when using the --product flag
 * `--deployFiles` is an archive file that contains any extra files to be added to a containers deploy directory
+* `--installpath` Path to the installation, this should be used when an upgrade requires a completely new directory
 * `--pmrunning` Should the script validate PM is running, prior to making calls to PM
 * `--containerlog` Sets container build log level, defaults to 'ERROR'.
 Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
 * `--databaselog` Sets database build log level, defaults to 'CRITICAL'.
 Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'